shaundano/project-elephant/docs/Phase 1/ocap.md

 Extract the ZIP file into the `C:\projects\` folder.

-!!! info "Why Use This Fork?"
+!!! info "Note - Why Use This Fork?"
     This fork includes several customizations that allow it to run on non-GPU EC2 instances and includes additional features like microphone capture.
 See the [Fork Discussion](fork-discussion.md) for technical details.

 ## Installing Miniconda3